limebat/PINN-1DBurgerEqn/midtermreport.md

 In this section, the results of the Physics-Informed Neural Network (PINN) approach to solve the 1-D Burgers’ equation are presented.
 The model’s predictions are compared with the analytical solutions provided by Harry Bateman [1].
-The discussion covers the performance of the model under various combinations of residual points (N) and analytical points (M), varying epochs, and different hidden layer configurations.
+The discussion covers the performance of the model under various combinations of residual points N and analytical points M, varying epochs, and different hidden layer configurations.

 ### 3.1 N and M points variance in Extended Supervised Learning Model

 Learnign rate = 0.1 Defined at a 1 hidden layer , 5 neurons nu at 0.1 Epcoh at 1000

-3.1.1 Baseline N=3, M=
+3.1.1 Baseline N=3, M=3

-In this setup, the number of sample or residual pointsNand analytical pointsMare both set to
+In this setup, the number of sample or residual points N and analytical pointsMare both set to

 3. The training time is approximately 2.82 seconds, which serves as the baseline for comparison with other configurations.

 3.1.2 Effect of variation of N and M

-From the baseline, different configurations are experimented with differentN andM points, specificallyN = 3,M = 5,N = 5,M= 3, and N = 5,M = 5, to observe their impact on the
+From the baseline, different configurations are experimented with different N andM points, specifically N = 3,M = 5, N = 5,M= 3, and  N = 5,M = 5, to observe their impact on the
 model’s performance.
-ForN = 3,M = 5, the training time is approximately 2.76 seconds.
+For N = 3,M = 5, the training time is approximately 2.76 seconds.
 For
-bothN = 5,M= 3 andN = 5,M = 5, the training time is approximately the same, around
+both N = 5,M= 3 and N = 5,M = 5, the training time is approximately the same, around
 2.85 seconds.
 The plots depict the model’s predictions for each configuration compared to the

 analytical solution.
 The closer the model’s prediction (blue line) is to the analytical solution (red dashed line), the better the model’s performance.
-It is observed that increasingN from 3 to 5 while keepingM= 3 does not significantly enhance the model’s accuracy.
-However, increasingM from 3 to 5 notably improves the model’s accuracy, with only a slight variation whenNis changed from 3 to 5.
+It is observed that increasing N from 3 to 5 while keepingM= 3 does not significantly enhance the model’s accuracy.
+However, increasingM from 3 to 5 notably improves the model’s accuracy, with only a slight variation when N is changed from 3 to 5.
 The improvement inM from 3 to 5 results in the R-squared value increasing from 0.92 to 0.95.
 The R-squared value is calculated from the difference between the predicted and analytical solution.